Medea: Various myth endings

 After the murder of her children, Medea fled to Athens, where she met and married Aegeus.
 They had one son, Medus.
 Another version from Hesiod makes Medus the son of Jason.
-Her domestic bliss was once again shattered by the arrival of Aegeus's long-lost son, Theseus.
+Her domestic bliss was once again shattered by the arrival of Aegeus' long-lost son, Theseus.
 Determined to preserve her own son's inheritance, Medea convinced her husband that Theseus was an imposter, making him a threat and that he needed to be disposed of.
 To do this, Medea was planning on poisoning him as she previously had other victims.
 As Medea handed Theseus a cup of poison, Aegeus recognized the young man's sword as his own, which he had left behind many years previously for his newborn son as soon as he came of age.
 Knocking the cup from Medea's hand, Aegeus embraced Theseus as his own.

 Medea returned to Colchis and found that Aeëtes had been deposed by his brother Perses, which prompted her to kill her uncle and restore the kingdom to her father.
 Herodotus reports another version, in which Medea and her son Medus fled from Athens, on her flying chariot.
 They landed in the Iranian plateau and lived among the Aryans, who then changed their name to the Medes.

-Recounting the many variations of Medea's story, the 1st century BCE historian Diodorus Siculus wrote, "Speaking generally, it is because of the desire of the tragic poets for the marvelous that so varied and inconsistent an account of Medea has been given out."
+Recounting the many variations of Medea's story, the 1st-century BCE historian Diodorus Siculus wrote, "Speaking generally, it is because of the desire of the tragic poets for the marvelous that so varied and inconsistent an account of Medea has been given out."

-A "feminist interpretation of the Greek tragedy [circulating in the 1970s suggested] that Medea had never killed her children and was only blamed for it by patriarchal traditions.